Posted by ESPN.com's Tim Griffin

 Although it may have raised an eyebrow or two around the Texas football facilities, the Longhorns weren’t saying much about being dropped in the polls this week.

-Despite a 24-point victory over Colorado, the Longhorns dropped behind Alabama in the AP poll on Sunday, behind No. 1 Florida.
+Despite a 24-point victory over Colorado, the Longhorns dropped behind Alabama in both major polls on Sunday, behind No. 1 Florida.

 “It’s something that was mentioned, but it’s not really a big deal,” Texas guard Charlie Tanner said.
 “Everything takes care of itself by the end of the season.
 If we win every game and try to get that Big 12 championship, we’ll be where we want to be.”

 Truthfully, the Longhorns’ drop isn’t surprising.
 They haven’t faced the kind of challenge that would make national pollsters really stop and take notice.

 And with all due respect to Louisiana-Monroe, Wyoming, Texas Tech and UTEP, the Longhorns haven’t been tested by nearly the schedule that both Florida and Alabama have navigated this season.

 The Gators beat LSU on the road with their starting quarterback iffy coming into the game.
 Alabama convincingly whipped Virginia Tech in Atlanta in the season opener and won at Mississippi last week with a fearsome defensive effort.